UberGuidoZ/Flipper/ReadMe.md

 ## Playground (and dump) of stuff I made, modified, researched, or found for the Flipper Zero.
 **Looking for Infrared (IR) codes?
 Head over to [the IRDB](https://github.com/UberGuidoZ/Flipper-IRDB)!
 Just want to download part of any repo?
 [Try over here](https://uberguidoz.github.io/DownGit/)!**

-Do you just want the files and don't care to educate yourself? =) [Z3BRO has gathered up files from my repo and others for you!](https://github.com/Z3BRO/FzDumps)

 ## If you're new to github in general, check out [this great guide](https://github.com/wrenchathome/flipperfiles/blob/main/_Guides/How2Flipper.pdf) from Wr3nch!

 Other great spots for help can be found at the [Official Discord](https://discord.com/invite/flipper), [Official Docs](https://docs.flipperzero.one/), or the [Official Forum](https://forum.flipperzero.one/).